ietf-gitwg/using-github/draft-ietf-git-using-github.md

 Working Group intends to use GitHub is sufficient, though it might be helpful to occasionally remind new contributors of these guidelines.

-A choice to use GitHub is similar to the formation of a design team (see Section 6.5 of {{!RFC2418}}) provided that the work uses a public repository.
-That is, the output of any activity using GitHub needs to be taken to the Working Group mailing list and subject to approval, rejection, or modification by the Working Group as with any other input.

 Working Group Chairs are responsible for ensuring that any policy they adopt is enforced and maintained.